e-comas/e-comas.com/_posts/2025-02-10-time-to-test-what-the-new-amazon-retail-ad-service-means-for-brands.md

 ### What are the benefits of Amazon Retail Ad Service for retailers?

 The main one is extra revenue.
-And knowing how easy Amazon makes it to leverage data and optimise your advertising (especially if you're using a good agency like e-Comas), it's hard to imagine a more lucrative retail media network for third parties.

 The ease of use, attractiveness of Amazon for advertising brands, and enhanced data capabilities means you're almost guaranteed to grow your advertising revenue through Amazon's Retail Ad Service.